Pilot Study of (MR) Imaging with Pyruvate (13C) to Detect High Grade Prostate Cancer

 OUTLINE:

-Participants receive either hyperpolarized carbon pyruvate (13C) or co-polarized 13C pyruvate and 13C, 15N2urea intravenously (IV) and undergo MRSI within 12 weeks before undergoing non-investigational radical prostatectomy.
-Participants may receive optional second hyperpolarized 13C injection and dynamic 13C MRI scan may be performed within 15 to 60 minutes following completion of first scan.
+Participants receive either hyperpolarized carbon pyruvate (13C) or co-polarized 13C pyruvate and 13C, 15N2urea intravenously (IV) and undergo MRSI within 12 weeks of undergoing non-investigational radical prostatectomy (cohort A) or non-investigational systematic and MR-targeted biopsies (cohort B).
+Participants may receive optional second hyperpolarized 13C injection and dynamic 13C MRI scan performed within 15 to 60 minutes following completion of first scan.

 After completion of study, participants are followed up at 24 hours.